Education:

 Argued and won two cases in the Supreme Court in the 1998-1999 Term, and again argued and won two cases in the Supreme Court in the 2002-2003 Term, in disparate fields of law (bankruptcy, Americans with Disabilities Act, RICO, and milk regulation).
 Bank of America National Trust & Savings Association v.
 203 North LaSalle Street Partnership, 526 U.S. 434 (1999); Sutton v.
 United Air Lines, Inc., 527 U.S. 471 (1999); Scheidler v.
 National Organization for Women, 537 U.S. 393 (2003); Hillside Dairy, Inc. v.
 Lyons, 539 U.S. 59 (2003).

-Professional Activities, Publications and Honors:
+Professional Activities, Publications, and Honors

 Member, and President 2008-2009, Edward Coke Appellate Inn of Court